 Today we’re welcoming a special guest to the blog.
 Please say hello to Jenny Elliott, author of the YA paranormal romance, Save Me.
 I posted about her book last week, which you can check out by clicking here.
 Jenny is an author from my neck of the woods, around Spokane, WA, and I’m thrilled that she’ll be participating in Barnes and Noble’s first ever B-Fest!
 For those of you who haven’t heard yet, in the US, Barnes & Noble is hosting a teen book festival across the nation.
 All of their stores will be participating, and I’ll be there along with Jenny Elliott and Morgan Wylie.
 If you live near B&N you should definitely check out all the weekend fun.
-Click here for a link to the info and a way to find your local Barnes & Noble.

 Now, what I really want to do is introduce you to Jenny Elliott today, and she’s been kind enough to sit in for an interview.
 We’ll start with some basics and pick her brain about publishing her first novel with Swoon Reads/Macmillan.

 Jenny, how long did it take you to write the first draft of Save Me?

 This one’s hard to answer, because I brainstormed/daydreamed/outlined for a couple of months.
 The actual writing of the very rough first draft took about six months.
 The revising/editing/getting feedback from readers and critique partners took over four years.
 I also hired two editors, one who looked at an earlier draft and one who looked at the changes I made after applying the first editor’s advice.
 Then I went back to revising.
 Ultimately, the whole process took about five years.
 It was my first novel, and I’d heard that seven to ten years is a reasonable time for a newbie author to work on craft and revise a story.
 So, I feel fortunate to have been traditionally published as early as I was…